Table of Contents

 (Formerly the Forgivable Loan Plan)

 Provides loans to doctoral students who are interested in teaching in the CSU.
 Participants may borrow up to $10,000 per year up to a total of $30,000.
-For those who are hired in an instructional position after completion of the doctorate, the loans will be forgiven at a rate of 20% for each year of full time teaching in the CSU.
+For those who are hired in an instructional position at any CSU campus after completion of the doctorate, the loans will be forgiven at a rate of 20% for each year of full time teaching in the CSU.

 New or continuing students in full-time doctoral programs at accredited universities in the U.S. who are not probationary or tenured faculty members in the CSU.
 Lecturers are eligible and encouraged to apply.

-Undergraduate or graduate students currently enrolled at any CSU campus as well as alumni/alumnae who received their degrees in Spring, Summer, or Fall 2012 are eligible to apply.
+Undergraduate or graduate students currently enrolled at any CSU campus as well as alumni/alumnae who received their degrees in Spring, Summer, or Fall 2016 are eligible.